cfengine/modules/security/inventory-unshadowed-users/README.md

 inventory_unshadowed_users:main.inventory[emptyfield] emptyfield                                                   source=promise,inventory,attribute_name=Local users not using hashed password Inventory of local user who is not using a hashed password (lacks 'x' in second field of '/etc/passwd'). inventory_unshadowed_users:main.inventory[starfield] starfield                                                    source=promise,inventory,attribute_name=Local users not using hashed password Inventory of local user who is not using a hashed password (lacks 'x' in second field of '/etc/passwd').
 ```

+**Note:** We initially published this module and described it as ensuring users are not using unhashed passwords.
+This was an oversight, as it's a long time since passwords were plaintext in `/etc/passwd`.
+The main concern here is that the hash is in the wrong file, allowing other users to read it and perform an offline brute force attack on it.
+We should have named and explained this better, so the module name and description above has been updated.
+The security advice remains the same; only `x` should be allowed in the password field in `/etc/passwd`.